top of page

 THE PROJECT BRINGS

-Recognition of the links between climate change, water scarcity, and biodiversity loss.
+• Three world-leading universities are working with Colombian universities and local communities to examine the linkages between climate change, water scarcity, and biodiversity loss.

-4 case studies, including twelve different rural communities, with a focus on adaptation and mitigation.
+• Case studies, based on rural communities in Guajira, Sucre, and Chocó, with a focus on adaptation and mitigation.

 NEWS AND EVENTS